Sydney Coordinated Adaptive Traffic System: Public vehicle priority

 Trams would normally be given high priority, the aim of which is to get the tram through without it stopping.
 Buses would normally expect to receive a medium level of priority.

+Pedestrian Priority

+Pedestrian priority can be achieved by using lower cycle times, double cycling, 'Walk for Green', automatic introduction of pedestrian phases, countdown timers, and 'delinking' or 'divorcing'.
+Lower cycle times reduce the wait time and delay for pedestrians.

+In November 2025, TfNSW found in a trial of a new sensor at Manly that longer or more frequent green signals for pedestrians reduced unsafe crossing by 34%.

 Instant fault detection and quick repair

 The ATC system is equipped with the function of fault detection and logging the fault detected in order to facilitate repair and maintenance.
 Should there be a telecommunication breakdown, the ATC junction controller concerned will switch to standalone mode and continue to function.

 Traffic Adaptive Operation

 ATC systems provide advanced method of traffic signal control called Traffic Adaptive Control where the operational timing plans including cycle length, splits and offsets are continuously reviewed and modified in small increment, almost on a cycle-by-cycle basis, to match with the prevailing demand measured by the detectors connected to the on-street traffic controllers.

 SCATS Ramp Metering System

 The SCATS Ramp Metering System (SRMS) is a SCATS subsystem and controls traffic signals at the entries of motorways and integrates with SCATS intersection control for promoting integrated real-time management of the traffic corridor as a whole.
 The objective of SRMS, based on current traffic conditions, is to efficiently determine: